« The Best Toys Are Non-Toys | Main | Paper Clips and Poker Chips: Inventing with Kids »

 What you will need:

-1 cup garden snippets such as grass, flowers, leaves, berries, or soft vegetables like tomato or zucchini.
+1 cup garden snippets such as grass, flowers, leaves, berries, or soft

 1 cup finely shredded paper: tissue, toilet paper, or napkins work best